25. Sam Harris: “Spirituality Is a Loaded Term.”

 And each of those five lies, in some cases, it took six months to a year, but in each of those cases, I got caught red-handed.

-So I just decided after that, whatever inclination I had to lie, it just didn't pay in this particular situation, which is a different way into the problem than the one that.
+So I just decided after that, whatever inclination I had to lie, it just didn't pay in this particular situation, which is a different way into the problem than the one that you took.

 Well, mostly it's totally aligned with my self-interest in terms of how I want to be with other people.